ebikatsudon/VTubeStudio/Tobii-Eye-Tracker.md

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/tobii_tracker_img.png|alt="Tobii Eye Tracker 5"]]

-_**IMPORTANT:**_ If you use a **Tobii 4C Tracker**, you need to install the special beta driver version of **Tobii Experience**.
+_**IMPORTANT:**_ If you use a **Tobii 4C Tracker**, you need to install the special beta driver version of **Tobii Experience** if you want to use head-tracking in addition to eye-tracking.
 For more info, check [this page](https://help.tobii.com/hc/en-us/articles/4408130344337-Head-tracking-is-no-longer-working-for-those-using-Tobii-Core).
 This will also be described in more detail below.

 ## How do I use it?